 This led to one of the most disastrous mistakes of the trip besides the lack of dogs.
 The route marking and depot laying.
 As the expedition made its way across the ice, they needed to lay markers and depots of supplies for the return trip (turns out coming back is a lot harder than going) and because they sucked at pretty much everything, their depots were not where they should have been.
 And, in fact, the last depot was 11 miles off its marker.

 25km away from the South Pole, Scott and his men discovered evidence that Amundsen's team was ahead of them (in fact 37 days ahead).
 Ouch.
 Amundsen had returned safely to his base camp after 99 days, no casualties, on January 25, 1912.

 At this point, Scott and his men started to die.
 The first man died of exposure on February 17th.
 The second on March 16th.
 Scott and the remaining two men died in their tent, frozen, approximately March 29th, 11 miles short of the last supply depot that could have saved their lives.

 A final note.
-Amundsen trained himself and his men on skis for 3 years before embarking.
+Amundsen trained himself and his men on skis for three years before embarking.
 They travelled light.
 They knew their dog teams intimately.
 Four of his five men knew how to navigate.
 He was not out there for scientific exploration, but to achieve a single goal.
-His mean wore furs (like the native inuits) instead of wool.
-His sledges were designed to be lashed permanently - he used canisters that he could take off and replace without unpacking everything.
+His men wore furs (like the native inuits) instead of wool.
+His sledges were designed to be lashed permanently – he used canisters that he could take off and replace without unpacking everything.
 He had made sure to reinforce all the seams of his fuel cans.

 It was Scott's mentality more than anything that doomed his expedition.
 The idea that he was out on a grand adventure.
 Amundsen stated outright that he wanted no adventure.